 Options you have when moving to New Jersey

 Hiring a professional mover to move to New Jersey will cost the most money but will require the least amount of work.

-Below is a list of the best companies to hire for your move.
+Below is a list of the best moving companies in New Jersey to hire for your move.

-- Rent a Moving Container: The pricing is a little more than a rental truck but less than a professional mover.
+- Rent a moving container: You load the container, they drive it.
+The pricing is a little more than a rental truck but less than a professional mover.
 This is a great option if you need storage with your move.